wso2-extensions/esb-connector-redis/docs/workingWithServerInRedis.md

 **Sample request**

-Sample request with empty body can be handled by the flushAll operation.
+A sample request with an empty body can be handled by the flushAll operation.

 **Related redis documentation**

 [https://redis.io/commands/flushall](https://redis.io/commands/flushall)

-#### FlushDB
+#### Deleting all keys from the current database
-The flushDB operation is used to delete all the keys of the currently selected database.
+The flushDB operation deletes all the keys from the currently selected database.

 **flushDB**
 ```xml